Cabaret (musical): Song modifications

 Many songs planned for the 1966 production were cut.
-Three excised songs—"Good Time Charlie", "It'll All Blow Over", and "Roommates"—were recorded by Kander and Ebb, and the sheet music published in a collector's book.
-"Good Time Charlie" was to be sung by Sally to Cliff while walking to Fräulein Schneider and Herr Schultz's engagement party, with Sally mocking Cliff for his gloominess.
-"It'll All Blow Over" was planned for the end of the first act: Fräulein Schneider is concerned that marrying a Jew might be unwise, while Cliff is concerned about Germany's incipient Nazism.
+Three excised songs – "Good Time Charlie", "It'll All Blow Over", and "Roommates" – were recorded by Kander and Ebb, and the sheet music published in a collector's book.
+Sally sang "Good Time Charlie" to Cliff as they walked to Fräulein Schneider and Herr Schultz's engagement party, mocking Cliff for his gloominess.
+At the end of the first act, Fräulein Schneider sang "It'll All Blow Over," expressing her concerns about marrying a Jew, while Cliff voiced his worries about Germany's emerging Nazism.
 In the song, Sally declares that all will turn out well in the end.
-"Roommates" was replaced by "Perfectly Marvelous" and serves the same plot function of Sally convincing Cliff to let her move in with him.
+"Perfectly Marvelous" replaced "Roommates" and serves the same plot function of Sally convincing Cliff to let her move in with him.

 The 1972 film added several songs, notably "Mein Herr" and "Maybe This Time" which were included in later productions.
 The latter song had been written by Kander and Ebb for the unproduced musical Golden Gate.
 The later 1987 and 1998 Broadway revivals also added new songs such as "I Don't Care Much".
-In the 1987 revival, a new song was written for Cliff entitled "Don't Go".
+In the 1987 revival, Kander and Ebb wrote a new song for Cliff titled "Don't Go".
 In the 1998 revival, "Mein Herr" replaced "The Telephone Song", and "Maybe This Time" replaced "Why Should I Wake Up?".

-Originally, the song "Sitting Pretty" was sung by the Emcee accompanied by the cabaret girls in international costumes and their units of currency representing Russian rubles, Japanese yen, French francs, American dollars, and German reichsmarks.
-For the 1972 film, this number was then replaced by "Money, Money", and sung by the Emcee and Sally Bowles.
-However, "Sitting Pretty" is still heard briefly in the film as orchestral background music.
-For the 1987 revival, there was a special version comprising a medley of both money songs, and motifs from the later song were incorporated into the "international" dance that had "Sitting Pretty".
-For the 1998 revival, only the later song written for the film was used.
-This version added the cabaret girls and had a darker undertone.
+Originally, the Emcee sang "Sitting Pretty" accompanied by the cabaret girls in international costumes with their units of currency representing Russian rubles, Japanese yen, French francs, American dollars, and German reichsmarks.
+In the 1972 film, the Emcee and Sally Bowles sang "Money, Money" instead of "Sitting Pretty."
+The film soundtrack briefly played "Sitting Pretty" as orchestral background music.
+In the 1987 revival, they presented a special version that combined a medley of both money songs, and they incorporated motifs from the later song into the "international" dance that featured "Sitting Pretty."
+In the 1998 revival, they used only the later song written for the film.
+This version included the cabaret girls and carried a darker undertone.